 - Before the walk, sit in a quiet spot and have the children close their eyes.
 Speak in hushed tones.
 Ask them to listen carefully to the sounds they hear.
 Ask them to smell the scents of autumn.
 Weather permitting, have them lie on their backs and look at the fall sky.

 - While on the walk, look for colorful leaves, seeds, nuts, flowers, squirrels, and migrating birds.
 Take along some magnifying glasses for a closer look.

 - Collect a few leaves of various colors, nuts and seeds.
 Later, discuss how the leaves, nuts and seeds are the same and different, how they smell, could they be eaten, and how they feel.

-Have students choose a favorite leaf and complete a leaf report similar to this one.
+Have students choose a favorite leaf and complete a leaf report.
+Here are some ideas:

 Make a regular graph or a use masking tape to create a floor graph to show the colors of their favorites.